Tabebuia heterophylla

-Tabebuia heterophylla is a species of tree native to the Caribbean, and is also cultivated.
-It is also known as Roble blanco, pink manjack, pink trumpet tree, white cedar, and whitewood.
+Tabebuia heterophylla is a species of tree native to the Caribbean, and is also cultivated elsewhere.
+It is also known as roble blanco, pink manjack, pink trumpet tree, white cedar, and whitewood.

 Description

 Tabebuia heterophylla grows up to 20 to 30 feet tall.
 Leaves are opposite and palmately compound with five or fewer leaflets.
 T. heterophylla is considered brevi decidius.
-Flowers are Showy pink, tubular and five lobed (2 to 3 inches long).
-The flowering time is spring and Summer.
-Fruit is a seedpod, it splits along 2 lines to shed the numerous thin light brown seeds (1/2 to 1 inch long with 2 white wings).
+Flowers are showy pink, tubular and five lobed (2 to 3 inches long).
+The flowering time is spring and summer.
+Its fruit is a seedpod, it splits along 2 lines to shed the numerous thin light brown seeds (1/2 to 1 inch long with 2 white wings).